 speaker

 Will Hickey

-I say really that's just the culture that we've built around here.
-We've got a team of highly motivated, highly skilled people that are really working every day to try to better what they did the quarter before.
+I say, really, that's just the culture that we've built around here.
+We've got a a team of highly motivated, highly skilled people that are really working every day to try to better what they did the quarter before.
 That's the culture that's ingrained in PR.
 That's what we've been doing for a long time.
-And, you know, M&A, I'd say M&A allows us to showcase that M&A allows us to leverage our cost structure to to buy deals at high rate of return and kind of.
-Immediately apply that cost structure where you can see kind of the synergies as quick as the first month after acquisition.
-But but I wouldn't say M&A makes us better.
-You know, I think on the margin probably gives us some scale and some purchasing power, but really kind of the day to day grinding out hours, days, minutes on the drilling side and finding ways to optimize completions to lower costs is really just a cultural thing ingrained in PR.
-And I think we've benefited a lot from being in Midland and really being focused on one basin.
-And, you know, there is there's a lot of value in being kind of hyper focused on one basin in Midland.
-And I think you kind of the culmination of the culture with that is what drives the performance.
+And M&A, I'd say, M&A allows us to showcase that.
+M&A allows us to leverage our cost structure to buy deals at high rate of return and kind of immediately apply that cost structure where you can see kind of the synergies as quick as the first month after acquisition.
+But But I wouldn't say M&A makes us better.
+I think on the margin it probably gives us some scale and some purchasing power, but really kind of the day-to-day grinding out hours, days, minutes on the drilling side and finding ways to optimize completions to lower costs is really just a cultural thing ingrained in PR.
+And I think we benefit a lot from being in Midland and really being focused on one basin. there's a lot of value in being kind of hyper-focused on one basin in Midland.
+And I think you're kind of the culmination of the culture with that is what drives the performance.

+speaker